menu iconknow your dna logosearch icon

 Missing or Changing Privacy Policies

 Every DNA testing company has its privacy policies.
-These policies can change over time and negatively affect your DNA security.
+These privacy statements can change over time and negatively affect your DNA security.

 For example, a 2017 study of DNA testing companies in the U.S. revealed that almost 40 percent of these companies gave no information about their genetic data practices.2